aws-cloudformation/cloudformation-cli/README.md

 # AWS CloudFormation CLI

-The CloudFormation CLI (cfn) allows you to author your own resource providers and modules that can be used by CloudFormation.
+The CloudFormation CLI (cfn) allows you to author your own resource providers, hooks, and modules that can be used by CloudFormation.

 ## Usage